dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 ### setResolution

 Set the resolution.
-If the targeting resolution is not available for your device, a closest available resolutionll be selected.
+If the targeted resolution is not available for your device, the closest available resolution will be selected.

 <div class="sample-code-prefix"></div>
 >- Objective-C